tcolgate/tcolgate.github.io/content/blog/newest.md

 Even searching specific numbers within a known range is not that useful.
 Traditional indexing methods are just not of much interest for the time series data itself.

+I should say up-front that I make no claim to any real expertise jjj I have gleaned what I could from papers written by those far more qualified than I, and applied it with a degree of success that could equally be attributable to blind luck.
+That being said, I had fun doing it, and my experience may be intersting, or enlightening, to others.

 ## Finding signals in the noise

 Whilst it's rare to want to find a specific value in our data, it's not